 That Wine Demesne

 Demesne: (n)/di’mein, di’mi:n – The Lord’s waste.
-A piece of land attached to the manor and retained by the owner (the Lord) for their own use.
-(And in our case an experiment in growing grapes to make wine!)About Us:
+Apiece of land attached to the manor and retained by the owner (the Lord) for their own use.

-David has always had a penchant for gardening, he loves trees, and things grow for him.
+About The Butlers: David has always had a penchant for gardening, he loves trees, and things grow for him.
 We also both like wine – especially that evening glass after a long day’s work!
-So one day while we were wandering around our little Demesne, with a glass of wine and the dogs, he looked across at Bramon and said “what about we do a small field?”
-So we nipped across to Pete and Caroline (the Thorpes from Bramon) had dinner and planned our wine future on a paper table mat and that pretty much sealed it.
+So one day while we were wandering around our little Demesne, with a glass of excellent vintage and the dogs, he looked across at Bramon Wine Estate and said “what about we do a small field?”
+So we nipped across to Peter & Caroline Thorpe (the Thorpe’s of Bramon), had dinner and planned our wine future on a paper table mat and that pretty much sealed it.
 So easy, that small white piece of paper …

-That Field now boasts 1400 Pinot Noir vines – there was a lot of growth in the first season, both for us and the vines.
+About the Vineyard: That Field now boasts 1308 Pinot Noir vines – there was a lot of growth in the first season, both for us and the vines.
 The vines came through it a lot easier than we did.
 It is addictive, this growing of vines for the making of wines.
-So addictive, we decided to create another area: That Field Too is growing a storm at the moment – 1500 bustling Pinot Noir vines which will be ready for the 2018 season.
+So addictive, we decided to create another area: That Field Too is growing a storm – 1500 bustling Pinot Noir vines which will be ready for the 2018 season.
 And, just to add a little lustre, we planted 600 vines in That Other Field in 2016.
 In total we now have one hectare of Pinot Noir under vines and 2018 will see a further 2200 vines being planted on That’s The Last Field!